 - Pre-cessation: Declaration (by relevant authorities or by lenders) that LIBOR is no longer representative, or is insufficiently robust (e.g., due to an insufficient number of panel banks providing estimates for its calculation)

 Permanent replacement rates are not typically specified explicitly in many loan or derivative documents dated before 2020.
 Many loan documents specify an estimate of lenders’ cost of funds in the event that LIBOR is unavailable, but this is a stopgap designed to cover the period until a replacement rate can be agreed.
 As such, the replacement rate for most existing loans and derivatives will need to be inserted by amendment to the documentation, after agreement by borrower and lenders.

 The spread adjustment recommended by ISDA, following consultation with the industry, is the median of the five-year historical spread between compounded SONIA and GBP LIBOR, with this being measured from the date that the fallback is triggered.
-This spread adjustment, as well as the specification of compounded SONIA as the replacement rate, is expected to be published by ISDA in Q3 2020, in a protocol and revised set of definitions allowing derivative counterparties to agree on amendments necessary to smooth the transition from LIBOR to SONIA.
+This method for calculating the spread adjustment, as well as the specification of compounded SONIA as the replacement rate, have been published by ISDA in October 2020, in the Protocol and revised set of definitions allowing derivative counterparties to agree on amendments necessary to smooth the transition from LIBOR to SONIA.